-If you received distributions TIP from a traditional, SEP, or SIMPLE IRA in 2019 and you have never made nondeductible contributions (including nontaxable amounts you rolled over from a qualified retirement plan) to these IRAs, don't report the distributions on 2019 Form 8606.
-Instead, see the instructions for

-Form 1040 and 1040-SR. lines 4a and 4b; or Form 1040-NR, lines 16a and 16b.
-Also, to find out if any of your contributions to traditional IRAs are deductible, see the instructions for Schedule 1 (Form 1040 or 1040-SR), line 19: or Form 1040-NR. line 32.
+If you received distributions from a traditional, SEP, or SIMPLE IRA in 2020 and you have never made nondeductible contributions (including nontaxable amounts you rolled over from a qualified retirement plan) to these IRAs, don't report the distributions on 2020 Form 8606.
+Instead, see Lines 4a and 4b in the 2020 Instructions for Form 1040 and 1040-SR. or the 2020 Instructions for Form 1040-NR.
+Also, to find out if any of your contributions to traditional IRAs are deductible, see the instructions for Schedule 1 (Form 1040).